andrewdalpino/FancyService/readme.md

 ### Implementation

-As the task was to achieve a *production-ready* implementation of the aforementioned objective, the micro-framework Lumen was chosen because it is widely known and stable solution for rapid prototyping.
+As the task was to achieve a *production-ready* implementation of the aforementioned objective, the micro-framework Lumen was chosen because it is a widely known and stable solution for rapid prototyping.

-The requirements of the FancyService wrapper class are fulfilled through the Product model which extends an Eloquent ORM class.
-All SQL queries are constructed automatically by the ORM.
+The requirements of the FancyService wrapper class are fulfilled through the **Product** model which extends an Eloquent ORM class.
+All SQL queries are constructed and executed automatically by the ORM.
 Validation has been employed to check for a bad UPC code and results in a *ValidationException* if triggered.
 In addition, a mechanism to only make API calls if the UPC is not found first in the database has been implemented.
-This addition was largely influenced by the *production-ready* suggestion as it will prevent unneccesary API calls.
+This addition was largely influenced by the *production-ready* suggestion as it will prevent unneccesary network API calls.

 To look up a product model by UPC code:
 ```php